pysat/pysatNASA/README.md

 Note: pre-1.0.0 version
 ------------------
-pysatNASA is currently in an initial development phase.
-Much of the API is being built off of pysat 3.0.0 software in order to streamline the usage and test coverage.
+pysatNASA is currently in an initial development phase and requires pysat 3.0.0.

 # Using with pysat